How to get Custom Electronics Designed & Manufactured at the Lowest Cost

 By the way, sending de following email to 10 factories in the CC is not likely to get an enthusiastic response:

-“Dear Sir, we give you the fantastic opportunity to quote on the very first product of our dynamic young start-up.
+“Dear Sir, we give you the fantastic opportunity to quote on the very first product of our dynamic young start-up run by 2 students without experience.
 We will soon launch our website.
 We have not started market research yet so we have no idea whether our product will sell, so please quote on 1, 5, 10, 100, 1000, and 50,000 pieces per order.
-The last number is just to know your rock bottom cost.
-Make sure you put all you fully itemized numbers in our excel sheet.
+That last number is just to know your rock bottom cost.
+Make sure you put all your fully itemized numbers in our excel sheet.
 This way it’s less work for us to compare and cherry-pick your offer against your 10 competitors.”

 Design for Low Production Cost